 The owners host year-round tours of the Stetson Mansion and it is no wonder that they have won numerous Trip Advisor awards.
 Between November 15 and January 15, the mansion offers “Christmas Spectacular!” tours.

 JT himself pops in on almost every tour to welcome guests and the guides are so friendly and personable, you will feel like part of the family before leaving.
 Guides also share personal stories about the owners’ vision and detailed work they did in restoring this gem as well as explaining the Christmas themes of the rooms and pointing out things you might otherwise miss.

 Tours are 75 to 90 minutes long and include the beautiful rooms on the first and second floor as well as the schoolhouse.
 2015 marks the 10th year of Christmases at the Mansion and it is my favorite time to visit.

 I could go on for hours explaining all the beauty inside, both permanent fixtures and holiday decorations, but I will highlight a few of the most impressive.

-- Visitors love the mansion so much that they donate special artifacts and crafts that they want shared with the public.
+Visitors love the mansion so much that they donate special artifacts and crafts that they want to be shared with the public.
 This year a contributor offered her incredible handmade animal collection, another her intricate appliqué quilts, which have 3-d effects and were made with no pattern.
-Soldiers service memorabilia were given on loan of this year’s display.
+Soldiers service memorabilia were given on loan to this year’s display.

-- The kitchen at the mansion was decorated to showcase Paris, which I found most appropriate after all of their sadness this year.
+The kitchen at the Stetson Mansion was decorated to showcase Paris, which I found most appropriate after all of their sadness this year.
 Simple designs and a small tribute to the “I Love Lucy Show” (the Paris episode) made it festive and light-hearted.

 Tours of the Stetson Mansion are $25 plus tax.
 I have personally done this tour and feel it is for adults and/or adolescents.
 It is not recommended for those under the age of 7 as young children might disrupt the small groups.